BFD-lang/BFD/README.md

-# ZapLang
+# Zap.ts

-**ZapLang** is a backend-first, full-stack TypeScript DSL framework where everything except the view layer is defined in a single file: `zap.config.ts`.
+**Zap.ts** is a backend-first, full-stack TypeScript DSL framework where everything except the view layer is defined in a single file: `zap.config.ts`.

 It introduces the concept of **Zero Responsibility UI** — the frontend has no business logic, no state, no validation, no API knowledge.
 It simply reflects what the backend defines.

 ---

-## 🚀 What is ZapLang?
+## 🚀 What is Zap.ts?

 ZapLang is a **declarative, type-safe application framework** where the backend defines: